aucad/aml-networks/adversarial/readme.md

     python src/tree.py
     ```

-2. ✔ Implement adversarial examples: these are example evasion attacks to demonstrate use of this toolbox,
+2. ✔ Implement adversarial examples: these are example evasion attacks to demonstrate use of [Adversarial Robustness Toolbox][2],
    applying Zeroth-Order Optimization (ZOO) attack.
 Evasion attacks attempt to evade detection by obfuscating the content.

     ```text